-What makes teaching English online extra interesting to many who want a job that allows them to travel is that some of the platforms don’t even require you to have a teaching certificate or be a native English speaker – some of the jobs are simple conversations and just require you to speak live with one or more students in a free-flow format.
+What makes teaching English online extra interesting to many who want a job that allows them to travel is that some of the platforms don’t even require you to have a teaching certificate or be a native English speaker – some of the jobs involve simple conversation and just require you to speak live with one or more students in a free-flow format.

 - Requirements: Some of the platforms require you to have a degree, some require a TEFL certificate, others require no education at all but will only take native English speakers from some countries.
-You can work as many hours as you want but you need to bear in mind that peak scheduling hours tend to be evening time in China, this could be middle of the night in the US west coast or lunch time in Europe.
+You can work as many hours as you want but you need to bear in mind that on some platforms, peak scheduling hours tend to be evening time in China, this could be middle of the night in the US west coast or lunch time in Europe.

 - How to get a job as an online English teacher: It is really easy nowadays to find online English teaching jobs as there are several platforms which offer them.
 Look at the resource section below for more details on the most popular platforms.
 While certifications are not essential, having them will set you apart from others and increase your hourly rate, they will also give you the skills and tools to be a better teacher so I strongly recommend you consider a TEFL/ TESOL certification.

 - International TEFL and TESOL Training is the most complete resource to gain certifications to teach English abroad or online and they have been in this industry since the 1990s so you know they have decades of experience and relationships with schools from all over the world if you wanted a job abroad instead of online.
 Members of the Solo Female Travelers community get 10% OFF regular prices when applying for the courses here.

 Digital Marketing Consultant

-A Digital Marketing Consultant helps clients in any aspect of digital marketing, from social media advertising to Search Engine Optimisation, to paid ads to coming up with a digital marketing strategy.
+A Digital Marketing Consultant helps clients in any aspect of digital marketing, from social media advertising to Search Engine Optimization, to paid ads to coming up with a digital marketing strategy.

 Projects vary significantly depending on what aspect you focus on, your skills and experience as well as the industry you choose.
-Specialising in an industry makes it easier to get clients and to develop an area of expertise as the challenges are not the same in all sectors.
+Specializing in a sector or industry makes it easier to get clients and to develop an area of expertise as the challenges are not the same in all sectors.

 I have been an online digital marketing consultant for years now.
-While this is a job which benefits from being based in a location, for networking and client relationship building, it is also a job that allows you to travel because you can do the actual work from anywhere.
+While this is a job which benefits from being based in a location, for networking and client relationship building face to face, it is a job that allows you to travel because you can do the actual work from anywhere.
 The job itself is online and your clients are understanding of your travel schedule.

 In my case, I work only with clients in the travel and hospitality industries and this helps me stay up to date and become a trusted advisor.
 It also helps me network at industry-specific events and get speaking opportunities that have brought in clients.

-- How to become a successful digital marketing consultant
+- read this article on How to become a successful digital marketing consultant

-An outreach Manager is in charge of doing outreach efforts on behalf of clients to find guest posting, advertorial and link building opportunities all for Search Engine Optimisation purposes.
+An outreach Manager is in charge of doing outreach efforts on behalf of clients to find guest posting, advertorial and link building opportunities all for Search Engine Optimization purposes.